mafredri/openbttn/README.md

     * It should now show up in the DFU list (`dfu-util --list`)
 4. `cd openbttn/src && make download`

 `make download` is the same as manually issuing `dfu-util -d 0483:df11 -s 0x08000000 -a 0 -D main.bin` which requires the `main.bin` to be built first.
-This downloads the firmare to the bt.tn and overwrites the original firmware.
+This downloads the firmware to the bt.tn and overwrites the original firmware.

 ## Features